eggr7/futureme-ai/README.md

 ## 🏆 Hackathon Notes

-Built for [Hackathon Name] with focus on:
+Built for PANDA Hacks 2025 with focus on:
 - Clean, minimal design
 - Fast development and deployment
 - Extensible architecture for future AI integration